josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 You probably aren't a contractor, either, or working at a consultancy.
 And for that matter: you almost _certainly_ aren't an artist, or illustrator, or writer.
 You probably haven't watched clients evaporate as their dollars are funnelled upwards, somewhere beyond and above you, knowing the AI-fueled disruption bankrupting you is only possible because it plagiarized you and a million other people who do what you do.

-AI optimism probably means you're in a position where nobody is stealing _your_ work, or trying to bulldoze _your_ entire career field.
+AI optimism probably means you're in a position where nobody is stealing _your_ work, or bulldozing _your_ entire career field.

-It probably means nobody is _forcing_ you to use AI—or especially, to _fix_ something AI-generated, as part of your job.
+It probably means nobody is _forcing_ you to use AI—or especially, to fix something AI-generated, as part of your job.
 You probably aren't watching a career you once enjoyed suddenly morph into something very different than what you signed up for, as you shift away from doing fulfilling work, and instead spend your days micro-managing an error-prone machine, laboriously correcting its unending mistakes.

 I guess it also probably means you're not a student anymore.
 Or, for that matter, a teacher.
 Because it's _bleak_ being in education right now, on either side.